-Our organic Kukicha (pronounced KU-key-cha) is a distinctive-looking organic Japanese green tea that consists of tea leaves mixed with the young stems of the tea plant.
+Our organic Kukicha (pronounced KU-key-cha) is a distinctive-looking organic Japanese green tea from the Kagoshima Prefecture that consists of tea leaves mixed with the young stems of the tea plant.
 For this reason, this organic loose leaf tea is also known as "twig tea."
-The resulting mixture consists of fairly uniform yellow to medium-green fragments, which yield a pale yellow-green infusion with a sweet aroma.
+The resulting mixture consists of fairly uniform yellow and medium-green fragments, which yield a pale yellow-green infusion with a sweet aroma.
 It has an extraordinarily fresh taste with moderate bitterness and notes of cucumber skin.
 It is not as vegetal as most of our other organic green tea from Japan.

 Please note: this Kukicha is not roasted.
 However, if you are looking for a roasted Japansese Green tea checkout our Organic Houjicha Green Tea.
 Roasted to perfection, our Houjicha has notes of toasted grain and honey.

 Serving Size: one level teaspoon per 8 oz cup of water

 Aubrey Says: I love the appearance of the dry leaf.
 I think this tea is especially fresh tasting!

 Jeremy Says: I find this tea a nice alternative to some of our other Japanese green teas when I'm not in the mood for quite as "bold" of a green tea flavor.

 I was introduced to Kukicha when I was researching macrobiotic diets (I am a vegan-macrobiotic).
 It's been my tea of choice for years, and I believe this one to be the best I've ever tasted.
 Not only is it very low on caffeine, which I am very sensitive to, but you can play with the flavor by adding a pinch more or letting it brew for longer; and I do not find it to be bitter, even when I brew it strong and for a longer period of time (I should add that I love bitter greens so the more vegetal flavor it has, the better).